Moving on a working holiday in Canada can be very confusing, stressful and at times even frustrating.

 To set up an account in Tangerine Bank you must have either a Canadian ID or another bank account in Canada to prove your identity.
 Although this might change depending on when you arrive.

 This bank won’t charge you for a year similar to Scotia Bank.

-Again the best option is to go to few of them check out their offers and special deals they might have at the time.
+Again the best option is to go to a few of them check out their offers and special deals they might have at the time.

 You can find out more about money transfer reading the International Money Transfer Guide.

-With CurrencyFair you get first transfer free if you sign up via our link.
+With CurrencyFair you get first five transfers free if you sign up via our link.